If you have an apple tree in your garden, you may already know that wild birds love these delicious, shining fruits.

 But even if you cannot place an apple tree, you might still consider feeding apples from your area to the birds in your garden.

-Many birds include apples as part of their daily diet; and just like the old saying goes: “an apple a day is said to keep the doctor away.”
+Many birds include apples as part of their daily diet; and just like the old saying goes: “an apple a day keeps the doctor away.”

 But even if that handy little motto hadn’t been proven by science, apples do contain several nutrients that can contribute positively to health.